pavlobrazhko/Exploring-Spatiotemporal-Flanders-Traffic-Data/README.md

 |:--|
 | *Placement of sensors in the Flemish region* |

 The output below provides info on the parameters.
-Some important info summarized:

 - **R**:   ring lane
 - **B**:   Special Crossing Bedding (BOB) or bus lane